 Related: Remembering Cars from the Previous Decade

-Industry players attribute this phenomenon in Pakistan’s auto industry to the global trend of rising SUV demand, dilapidated or no road infrastructure in the country and also increase in inter-city traveling after the emergence of Covid-19 pandemic.
-But the fact of the matter is that profit margin in SUV segment was much higher compared to hatchbacks and B-segment sedans.
+Industry players attribute this phenomenon in Pakistan’s auto industry to the global trend of rising SUV demand, dilapidated or no road infrastructure in the country, and also an increase in inter-city traveling after the emergence of the Covid-19 pandemic.
+But the fact of the matter is that the profit margin in the SUV segment was much higher compared to hatchbacks and B-segment sedans.
 On the other hand, people of the lower income group, without proper transport infrastructure, are forced to buy motorcycles and opt for an unsafe mode of transportation.

-Surprisingly however, sales of low-priced (Chinese) motorcycles has been declining in recent months but that of locally assembled foreign bikes rising, despite soaring food inflation and utility bills.
+Surprisingly, however, sales of low-priced (Chinese) motorcycles have been declining in recent months but those of locally assembled foreign bikes rising, despite soaring food inflation and utility bills.
 Prices of locally assembled Japanese and Chinese bikes have been raised multiple times this year, but it is the low-priced bikes that have taken a hit as sales of costly bikes have remained mostly unaffected.

 Atlas Honda Limited (AHL) has been able to beat its own sales record while many assemblers of Chinese bikes have been struggling hard to regain lost ground.
 AHL recorded the highest monthly sales of 128,503 units in November, surpassing its own record of 125,031 units sold in October.
 In the July-November period, the AHL sales rose to 563,575 units as compared to 512,010 in the same period last year.
 Whereas sales of locally assembled Japanese bikes Suzuki and Yamaha rose to 14,915 and 9,962 units from 8,719 and 8,733 units last year, thus recording an increase of 71% and 14% respectively.